Milk processing plant for Yew Tree Dairy

 The milk coming out of the evaporator has a concentration of 60% and is introduced in the primary cylinder of the Spray Dryer by piston pumps, at a pressure of up to 250 bar.
 When the liquid reaches the top of the cylinder, it is vaporized by a turbine or nozzle depending on the type of machine.
 The microscopic drops fall vertically along the entire length of the chamber of the Spray Dryer, coming into contact with a 180° hot air jet that virtually eliminates any liquid present.
 The powder thus obtained is treated on a fluid-bed cooler and then amalgamated on a vibrating bed.

-Third stage: complete efficiency
+Third stage: a complete milk processing plant

 In 2017, CFT Group installed a second Apollo at Yew Tree Dairy, thus making the system complete and easy to adapt to the needs of the market.